A Beginner's Guide to Windows Shellcode Execution Techniques

 WinAPI system calls are used to dynamically allocate RWX memory within the heap, move the shellcode into the newly allocated memory region and start a new execution thread.

-The PROs The CONs
+The PROs | The CONs |

+Using WinAPI calls is the textbook method to execute code and very reliable.
 The allocated memory region is not only executable, but also writeable and readable, which allows modification of the shellcode within this memory region.
-This allows shellcode encoding/encryption.
+This allows shellcode encoding/encryption. |

-The usage of WinAPI calls is very easily detectable by mature AV/EDR systems.
+The usage of WinAPI calls is very easily detectable by mature AV/EDR systems. |

 Function Pointer Execution